 Packets are available before meetings as well.
 Packets include current agenda, the previous meeting's minutes, and other attachments.

 Most Recent Packet l View All

 Recent Events & Successes*

-- The Greenway NAC partnered with THPRD at the Greenway Park Summer Concert on Aug.
-1, 2013 (6-8 p.m.).
-The concert featured Hapa, an acoustic duo that blends Polynesian tradition with pop sensibilities.
-The NAC had a welcome booth at the tent to educate the community about the NAC and sign people up for their mailing list.
+THPRD at the Greenway Park Summer Concert on Thursday, July 31, 2014 (6-8 p.m.).
+The NAC will have a welcome booth to educate the community about the NAC and sign people up for their email/mailing list.

 Welcome to the Greenway Neighborhood Association Committee (NAC).
 We meet quarterly to discuss ideas and issues and work on projects to improve our neighborhood.
 Anyone that lives, owns property (including a business), or represents a nonprofit organization within the neighborhood boundaries is a member.
 Please join us.

 The NAC meeting is the designated forum for committee participants to share ideas and community news with neighbors.
 It is also an opportunity to meet with city officials on various issues throughout the year.

 The Augustus Fanno farmhouse is located off Hall Boulevard on Creekside Drive, just east of the Hall-Greenway intersection.
 This historic home has been restored by the Tualatin Hills Park and Recreation District.

 The Greenway Neighborhood Association is host to the Fanno Creek Greenway trail, a 15-mile multi-use paved trail for walkers, runners, and bicyclists.